odoare/measpy/docs/html/_sources/README.md.txt

 (c) 2021-2023 Olivier Doaré
 Contact: olivier.doare@ensta-paris.fr

-measpy is a set of classes and methods that serves these two main purposes:
+measpy is a set of classes and methods that
-- Allow signal processing and analysis using rapid and compact Python scripting, thanks to the functional programming paradigm proposed by this package
+- helps signal processing and analysis using rapid and compact Python scripting, thanks to the functional programming paradigm proposed by this package,
-- Data acquisition with DAQ cards
+- ease and unify the data acquisition process with various DAQ cards

+**WARNING:** *major incompatible changes have been made to the measurement class for v0.1, if backward compatibility is needed, the old measurement class system is kept in the pre v0.1 branch.
+Changes in this branch will only concern eventual bug fixing.*

 The base classes defined by ```measpy``` are:
 - ```Signal```: This is the core class of the package.
 It defines a signal through a sampling frequency, a physical unit and a list of samples and a description.
 Additional properties can be defined in order to take into account calibration or time shifting of the signal with respect to a reference time.